Skip to main content

 Can I use SLU facilities such as the library and recreation center?

-Students will have access to the libraries at both SLU and SLU-Madrid.
+Students will have access to the library at SLU.

-What if I need medical treatment in St. Louis or Madrid?
+What if I need medical treatment while I am attending SLU?

-Students in St. Louis will have access to the on-campus Student Health Center.
+Students will have access to the on-campus Student Health Center.
 Students can make an appointment with a doctor or nurse practitioner, which will take place either in person or through telehealth.

-Will I be able to explore St. Louis or Madrid if I attend the program?
+Will I be able to explore St. Louis if I attend the program?

-One of the goals of the Global Visiting Student Program is to immerse students in the culture of the cities in which they will study.
+One of the goals of the Global Visiting Student Program is to immerse students in the culture of St. Louis.